mjabrefah/audacity-time-converter/README.md

 output_file = 'labels_converted.txt'  # Name of the output file for converted labels
 convert_labels_file(input_file, output_file)  # Convert and save the labels
 ```
-Two sample text files have been included.
+Two sample labels have been included.
 One has already been converted.